anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The JWS Signature is generated over the JWS Protected Header and the JWS Payload as described in {{Section 5.1 of RFC7515}}.

 While BRSKI-PRM targets the initial enrollment, re-enrollment can be supported in a similar way.
-In this case, the pledge MAY use its current LDevID credential instead of its IDevID credential to sign the PER artifact.
+In this case, the pledge MAY use its current, potentially application-related EE credential instead of its IDevID credential to sign the PER artifact.
-The issuing CA can associate the re-enrollment request with the pledge based on the previously issued and still valid LDevID certificate.
+The issuing CA can associate the re-enrollment request with the pledge based on the previously issued and still valid EE certificate.
 Note that a pledge that does not have synchronized time needs to advance the last known current date and time based on its local clock over a longer period, which also requires persisting the local clock advancements across reboots.